jeremyevans/rubyconflt2016-presentation/slides/slides.md

 !SLIDE
 .notes I will describe briefly how this is accomplished internally, though I will simplify it a bit.
-The context in which the blocks are evaluated is an instance of a class we will call Auth.
+The context in which the blocks are evaluated is an instance of a class I will call Auth.

 <pre class="sh_ruby" style="font-size: 40px; margin-top: 10px;"><code>class Auth
 end